DROP · BURGLARYAPRIL 2026 BRIEFINGLOS ANGELES · 36.8K residents

 01 · TL;DR

-Seven categories moved in Pico-Union this March — five as sustained multi-month structural shifts and two as single-month below-trend signals.
-The dominant pattern is a broad, durable pullback across both violent and property crime, not a one-category anomaly.
+Seven categories moved in Pico-Union this April — two one-month below-trend signals and five sustained structural shifts.
+The dominant pattern is a broad, multi-year pullback across both violent and property crime, not a single-month anomaly.

 2 drops5 sustained shifts